-This course is an application of coursework to fieldwork in collaboration between a school district and the University.
-Participation in significant experiences designed to facilitate the practical application of learning and knowledge; interaction with administrators, teachers, business people and others to experience situations or conditions including ethical and legal issues, supervision, counseling, instruction, management and needs of the individual.
-Supervised experiences and seminars in the application of the school administration including effective program design and implementation.
+This course is an application of course work to field work in collaboration between a school district and the University.
+Participation in significant experiences designed to facilitate the practical application of learning and knowledge, interaction with administrators, teachers, business people and others to experience situations or conditions including ethical and legal issues, supervision, counseling, instruction, management and needs of the individual.
+Supervised experiences and seminars in the application of the school administration including effective program design and implication.
+This course is the second of three leadership learning experiences centered on an approved and supervised embedded job experience based on The California Teacher Commission (CTC) California Administrator Performance Assessment (CalAPA) requirements for CYCLE #2.
+This course focuses on co-facilitating, collaborative professional learning within a community of practice for the purpose of improving teaching and student learning.
 (3 units)